esnible/middleware2017/exercise-3/README.md

 ![Web UI Services list](services.png)

-Clicking on an individual Service brings up the details of that pod including the containers that run within it.
+Clicking on an individual Service brings up the details of that service including the containers that run within it.

 ![Web UI Service details](service-details.png)